Part 1 of 4: Adventure in Greece

 We went back to our hotel, The Electra Palace.
 The Electra Palace is in the Plaka area and easily within walking distance of everything we wanted to see.
 The staff greeted us warmly.
 Furthermore, our room included a bottle of wine and a generous fruit basket!

-The hotel boasts a roof top pool, and a rooftop restaurant both with a great view of the Parthenon.
+In addition, the hotel boasts a roof top pool, and a rooftop restaurant both with a great view of the Parthenon.
 Dinner was amazing with a view of the lighted Acropolis overlooking the city.
+For more information, check out their home page.
+The Electra Palace.

 After dinner we decided to find some gelato.
 The rain poured down at times.
 Regardless of using an umbrella, we found ourselves a bit wet.
 We ate amazing gelato at a place called Gelatalia West of the Agora.
 We were all giggles and smiles, like a couple of teenagers, while scampering through the narrow streets of Athens, in the rain, eating our Gelato!
 Perfect end for exploring Athens on a rainy day!